FAQ

 Do you support our identity provider?

 If it speaks OIDC, yes.
 The chart ships Dex as the proxy — connectors for Okta, Azure AD, Google Workspace, GitHub, GitLab, LDAP, and generic OIDC are in the standard Dex distribution.
-For SaaS-hosted KubeHero Cloud, we use WorkOS, which covers SSO + SCIM for every major enterprise IdP.
 See Integrations · Identity.

 How do you handle multi-cluster?